Last updated: Monday 10th May 2021

 - We will use a video-conferencing service to provide the link.
-We are recommending ‘Zoom’, a service which is used by a lot of therapists, because it doesn’t require you to create an account – we send you a link to a ‘meeting’ and you can join us online.
-Zoom also uses SSL and AES (end-to-end) encryption to provide a high level of security.
+We are recommending ‘Zoom’, a service which is used by a lot of therapists, because it doesn’t require you to create an account – we send you a link to a secure and private ‘meeting’ and you can join us online.
+Zoom communications are established using 256-bit TLS encryption and all shared content is encrypted.

 - Your therapist will use their own computer in their own home.
 We ask therapists to ensure that their computers are encrypted and free from viruses, and that they are able to call you from a private room where your meeting cannot be overheard.
 If this is not possible, we will provide an alternative venue for them to use for your session.

 - You might also be in your own home, and will need to think about whether it’s possible for you to have as much privacy as you need for your appointment.

-- We are in the process of writing a protocol for remote appointments with young children, and will ensure that all parents have a copy of this and are aware of the necessary arrangements before any online appointments are conducted.
+- We have written a protocol for remote appointments with children and young people, and will ensure that all parents have a copy of this and are aware of the necessary arrangements before any online appointments are conducted.
 We will also require you to complete and return a ‘Consent to Remote Working’ form.

 - Your therapist will need to keep some notes about your meeting until they can next come into the centre.
 These will be kept either on a dedicated, password protected Google Drive account (shared with the Apple Tree Centre for continuity purposes), on paper (if your therapist has a secure place to store them), or on your therapist’s securely encrypted computer or removable storage device (eg USB stick).
-The next tine your therapist comes to the centre, they will transfer all the records into your file and delete their own copies.
+The next time your therapist comes to the Apple Tree Centre, they will transfer all the records into your file and delete their own copies.